We will be closed November 23rd 2023 for Thanksgiving. We will resume regular business hours on Black Friday.

 Toyota has long been lauded for offering a wide spectrum of vehicles – each of which comes with a variety of options to suit your needs and style.
 Many of the models come available with two engine options: a 4-cylinder or V6 engine – or for the larger models: a V6 or a V8 engine.
 If you are on the fence about which engine option is right for you, then you have come to the right place.
 We are happy to share the pros and cons of each engine choice so that you can drive away happy.

-4-cylinder engines can usually be found in most of the smaller Toyota cars, along with the hybrids and some of the crossovers like the C-HR, RAV4, and Highlander.
+4-cylinder engines can usually be found in most of the smaller Toyota cars, along with the hybrids and some of the crossovers like the RAV4 and Highlander.
 Drivers love having a 4-cylinder engine because it is the most efficient option.
 These engines have come a long way from earlier versions, and thanks to newly-developed technologies, they can produce a thrilling ride.

 However, 4-cylinder engines have a limited towing capacity – so if you need to pull something heavy, you might be better off with a bigger engine.

 If you want more power and attitude, then a V6 is a great choice.
 The Toyota Highlander can pull up to 5,000 pounds with its V6 engine option (1,500 pounds with the 4-cylinder engine).
-The extra horsepower and torque that is produced with a V6 engine may also mean that you could enjoy a little more zip in the Camry or Avalon.
+The extra horsepower and torque that is produced with a V6 engine may also mean that you could enjoy a little more zip in the Camry or Crown.

 V6 engines have a tendency to be a little less efficient though, which means that you might have to refill the gas tank more often.